top of page

 Angled view of fabric racks with rattan panel backdrop, chevron flooring and cluster of bamboo lamps

 At the heart of the store is a screen serving dual purpose.
 Firstly, it strategically screens off the rear portion and creates a semi-enclosed space for curated and guided selections.
 Secondly, it doubles up as a display and makes for a unique backdrop.
-A sense of crafted look is achieved for the screen by using a combination of metal, teak and rattan.
-This monochromatic palette makes the vibrant textile hues stand out.
+A combination of metal, teak and rattan, the screen brings material richness and contrast to the otherwise subdued architectural palette, allowing the vibrant textile hues to stand out.
 The racking system provides vertical and horizontal displays, allowing the sarees to be both hung and folded, showing a variety of texture, drapes and hues.
-This screen cum display element is further accentuated by the careful use of patterned flooring, a bold red ceiling pocket and handmade bamboo lamps.

 Aisle with cream sofas facing display shelves, hanging sarees and focused track lighting